antonifritz/antonifritz/README.md

-- 👋 Hi, I’m Antoni Fritz.
-I'm currently third year computer science student at Wrocław University of Science and Technology and third year political science student at University of Wrocław.
+- 👋 I’m Antoni Fritz.
+I'm currently final year computer science student at Wrocław University of Science and Technology.
 - 👀 I’m interested in chess, IT, political science, art
 - 🌱 I’m currently learning machine learning in Python, bash scripting
 - 📫 How to reach me: write to antonifritz2000@gmail.com